Consumer edition active

 VIEW PROFESSIONAL VERSION

-Shingles vaccination is the only way to protect against shingles and postherpetic neuralgia, the most common complication from shingles.
+The shingles vaccine is the only way to protect against shingles and postherpetic neuralgia, the most common complication of shingles.

-The shingles vaccine is given in 2 doses, injected into a muscle.
-The doses are given 2 to 6 months apart.
+The shingles vaccine is a routine adulthood vaccination.
+Two doses are given 2 to 6 months apart.

-The shingles vaccine is recommended for people aged 50 and over whether or not they have ever had shingles or have been given the older live-attenuated vaccine.
+This vaccine is recommended for people aged 50 and older whether or not they have ever had shingles or have been given an older, live shingles vaccine that is not available in the United States.
 This vaccine is also recommended for people aged 19 and older who have or will have a weakened immune system because of a disease or treatment for a disease.
+(See also CDC: Recommended Immunizations for Adults Aged 19 Years and Older, United States, 2025.)

 Side Effects of Shingles Vaccine

-The most common side effects of the shingles vaccine are pain, soreness, redness, and swelling at the injection site and headache, fatigue, muscle pain, shivering, fever, and digestive upset.
+The most common side effects of the shingles vaccine are pain, soreness, redness, and swelling at the injection site and headache, tiredness, muscle pain, shivering, fever, and digestive upset.

 More Information

-1. Centers for Disease Control and Prevention (CDC): Recombinant shingles vaccine information statement
+1. Centers for Disease Control and Prevention (CDC): Recombinant zoster vaccine information statement

 3. European Centre for Disease Prevention and Control (ECDC): Herpes Zoster: Recommended vaccinations